EPCCed/eidf-docs/docs/services/s3/python.md

 ### Create an S3 client to interact with the EIDF Data Publishing Service

 Bucket names of form `<project-name>-<bucket-name>` need to be used to anonymously read from public buckets within the [EIDF Data Publishing Service](../datapublishing/service.md).
 As these are valid bucket names, so Boto3's bucket validation does not need to be turned off.
-There is no need for any AWS CLI configuration nor environment variables nor authenitication.
+There is no need for any AWS CLI configuration nor environment variables nor authentication.

 An S3 client that meets these requirements can be created as follows: